bobgeis/js-space-rocks/thoughts.md

 * game-component.jsx contains the canvas and other UI elements.
 It also calls the canvas render functions and dispatches key actions.
 This component does a lot!
 * canvas/render.js has the primary functions for drawing things to the canvas.  canvas/images.js has some utilities and preloading stuff.
 * reduers/reducer.js has the main reducer which combines reducers from key-reducer.js and game-reducer.js
 * update/game-update.js is called by the tick action on the game-reducer.
 It does all the time-step updates of the game model which is a large portion of the code.
+The basic/self update logic are in the *-update.js files, while the pairwise interactings are in the files named after pairs eg: rocks-bullets.js.

 ## Things Learned